Traditions of Holy Thursday

 At the Mass of the Lord’s Supper on Holy Thursday, the Gospel is John 13:1-15, Christ washing the feet of the Apostles.
 The word maundy comes from the Latin word mandatum (commandment) which is the first word of the Gospel acclamation: Mandátum novum do vobis dicit Dóminus, ut diligátis ínvicem, sicut diléxi vos.
 “I give you a new commandment: Love one another as I have loved you.”
 (John 13:34).
 At the Mass the priest washes feet of several people in imitation of Christ.
 I shared a few years ago our family’s tradition of washing feet in Mandatum: Love One Another.
 Jesus didn’t expect us to only wash feet as a sign of loving one another, but it is a small tangible way that we begin in showing our love for one another in serving each other.

 In metropolitan areas where there are more Catholic churches, there is the popular tradition of visiting the altar of repose in seven local churches.
-This custom began in Rome with visiting the seven major basilicas of the city on Holy Thursday: St. Peter’s in the Vatican, St. Paul’s outside the Walls, St. John Lateran, St. Mary Major, St. Sebastian’s, St. Lawrence Outside the Walls, and Holy Cross in Jerusalem.
+This custom began in Rome (often credited to St. Philip Neri) with visiting the seven major basilicas of the city on Holy Thursday: St. Peter’s in the Vatican, St. Paul’s outside the Walls, St. John Lateran, St. Mary Major, St. Sebastian’s, St. Lawrence Outside the Walls, and Holy Cross in Jerusalem.

 This Holy Thursday pilgrimage reflects the seven stops or “stations” during the night of Jesus’ arrest: